-ECON 293 Macroeconomics

-Introduction to concepts and theories applicable to a national economy.
-Course meets multicultural graduation requirement.
+ECON 293 Macroeconomics Introduction to concepts and theories applicable to a national economy.
+Course meets multicultura graduation requirement.
 Prerequisite: sophomore standing.

-ECON 294 Microeconomics

-Introduction to specific economic units and to individual markets and individual interactions within an economy.
+ECON 294 Microeconomics Introduction to specific economic units and to individual markets and individual interactions within a economy.
 Prerequisite: sophomore standing.

-ECON 310 Environmental and Resource Economics

-Application of economic concepts and tools to the analysis of natural resources development and environmental degradation; evaluation of public policies on resource and pollution issues.
-Cross-listed as ENVS 310.
+ECON 310 Environmental and Resource Economics 3 hr Application of economic concepts and tools to the analysis of natural resources development and environmental degradation; evaluation of public policies on resource and pollution issues.
+Cross- listed as ENVS 310.
 Prerequisites: ECON 293 or 294; ENVS 115.

-ECON 393 Intermediate Macroeconomics

-Intermediate Macroeconomics builds upon the concepts introduced in the Introductory Macroeconomics course.
+S. ECON 393 Intermediate Macroeconomics 23 hr Intermediate Macroeconomics builds upon the concepts introduced in the Introductory Macroeconomics course.
 The course includes an exploration of the various schools of economic thought including: Classical economic theory, Keynesian economic theory, Monetarist theory, Neo-Classical thought and Neo-Keynesian thought.
 The course develops models of interest rates, aggregate demand and supply, and of growth and development.
-Prerequisites: ECON 293; MATH 150 or MATH 170.

-ECON 394 Intermediate Microeconomics

-Intermediate Microeconomics builds upon the knowledge of the Introductory Microeconomics course.
-The course explores in depth the underpinnings of consumer choice and firm behavior.
-Specific topics include a study of the various types of market structures, pricing, externalities and public goods.
-The concepts of equity and efficiency are introduced.
-Microeconomic behavior is viewed through the perspective of behavioral economics and game theory.
-Prerequisites: ECON 294; MATH 150 or MATH 170.

-ECON 395 Financial Markets and Institutions

-Examination of the risks faced by managers of financial institutions and the methods and markets through which these risks are managed.
+Prerequisites: ECON 293; MATH 150 or MATH 170. s.
+ECON 394 Intermediate Microeconomics and game theory.
+Prerequisites: ECON 294; MATH 150 or MATH 170. e.
+ECON 395 Financial Markets and Institutions 3 hr Examination of the risks faced by managers of financial institutions and the methods and markets through which these risks are managed.
 Consideration is given to a wide array of financial institutions including commercial banks, credit unions, investment banks, securities firms, insurance companies and investment companies.
 Cross-listed as FINC 395.
 Prerequisites: ACCT 281, MATH 150 or MATH 170; ECON 293; ECON 294; FINC 350.

-ECON 495 International Finance

-Understanding and application of the concepts of corporate finance, financial markets and investments in an international context.
-Specific topics include an overview of the international monetary system, international financial markets (currency, equity and bond markets), the "parity conditions" of international finance, foreign exchange risk management, global investing, international capital budgeting and global working capital management.
+ECON 495 International Finance 3 hr Understanding and application of the concepts of corporate finance, financial markets and investments in an international context.
+Specific topics include an overview of the international monetary system, international financial markets (currency, equity and bond markets), the "parity conditions" of international finance, foreign exchange risk management, global investing, internation capital budgeting and global working capital management.
 Cross-listed as FINC 495.
-Prerequisites: ECON 293, FINC 350.

-Education

-EDUC 105 Human Health 3 hrs.

-The study of health, safety and nutrition and the decisions that are faced throughout a lifetime.
+Course meets multicultural graduation requirement.
+Prerequisites: ECON 293, FINC 350. nal Education EDUC 105 Human Health The study of health, safety and nutrition and the decisions that are faced throughout a lifetime.
 Consumer health, mental health, physical health, sex and reproduction, drugs, death and dying are the major topics covered.

-EDUC 200 Law, Ethics and Education 3 hrs.

-The study of the legal and ethical issues in education from the contexts of historical, philosophical, social and administrative foundations of the discipline.
-Prerequisite: sophomore standing.

-EDUC 230 Educational Psychology 3 hrs.

-The applied study of psychological principles in educational environments.
-Emphasis is on the scientific approach to teaching and learning.
-Students learn to plan, deliver, evaluate, and report instructional outcomes.
-Cross-listed as PSYC 230.
-Prerequisite: PSYC 101.

-EDUC 271 Production and Utilization of Instructional Technology 3 hrs.

-The study of the media materials used in education.
-Computer hardware and software, information systems and technology are valuated and used to produce instructional materials. \$20 lab fee.

-EDUC 391 Child Psychology 3 hrs.

-The study of children from conception to puberty.
+EDUC 271 Production and Utilization of Instructional Technology3 hrThe study of the media materials used in education.
+Computer hardware and software, information systems and technology are evaluated and used to produce instructional materials. \$20 lab fee.
+S. EDUC 391 Child Psychology The study of children from conception to puberty.
 Students study maturational and environmental factors that shape the physical, cognitive, and social development of the child.
-Cross-listed as PSYC 391.
-Prerequisite: PSYC 101.
+Cross-listed as PSYC

-EDUC 392 Adolescent Psychology

-The study of youth from puberty to young adulthood.
-Students study maturational and environmental factors that shape the physical, cognitive, and social development of the youth.
-Special emphasis is focused on the transescent stage of development.
-Cross-listed as PSYC 392.
-Prerequisite:

-PSYC 101.
+391. Prerequisite: PSYC 101.